Architecture of Toronto: Theatre venues

 The city hosts a number of music theatres and venues, most notably Roy Thomson Hall.
 Designed by Canadian architects Arthur Erickson and Mathers and Haldenby, the 2630-seat Roy Thomson Hall opened in 1982 as the primary home of the Toronto Symphony Orchestra.
 The previous home of the Toronto Symphony Orchestra, Massey Hall, is the oldest musical theatre venue in Toronto, and remains in operation today.
 In June 2006, the Four Seasons Centre for the Performing Arts opened as the new home of the Canadian Opera Company and The National Ballet of Canada.
 Designed by Diamond + Schmitt, the 2,000 seat opera house has a European-style tiered horseshoe-shaped auditorium.
 It is the first structure in Canada specifically designed to house both opera and ballet with customized acoustics.
-Other musical theatres and concert venues in Toronto include the Danforth Music Hall, The Opera House, and the Budweiser Stage (formerly Molson Canadian Amphitheatre, which replaced The Forum).
+Other musical theatres and concert venues in Toronto include the Danforth Music Hall, The Opera House, the Budweiser Stage (formerly Molson Canadian Amphitheatre, which replaced The Forum), and Rogers Stadium.

 The city also holds a number of live performance theatres including the Royal Alexandra Theatre, the oldest live performance theatre in North America.
 The Royal Alexandra's design was inspired by turn-of-the-century beaux-arts architectural styles, typical of British theatres.
-Other notable live performance venues include Elgin and Winter Garden Theatres, Ed Mirvish Theatre, Bathurst Street Theatre, CAA Theatre, Princess of Wales Theatre, and the Meridian Hall (formerly the Sony Centre for the Performing Arts and the Hummingbird Centre and was opened as O'Keefe Centre).
+Other notable live performance venues include Elgin and Winter Garden Theatres, Ed Mirvish Theatre, Randolph Theatre, CAA Theatre, Princess of Wales Theatre, and the Meridian Hall (formerly the Sony Centre for the Performing Arts and the Hummingbird Centre and was opened as O'Keefe Centre).

 Sports venues

 Toronto is home to several sports venues, most notably the Rogers Centre (formerly SkyDome), the Scotiabank Arena (formerly Air Canada Centre), and BMO Field, which are all current venues.
-The Maple Leaf Gardens is perhaps Toronto's best known former sporting venue, as it was the home of the Toronto Maple Leafs of the National Hockey League (NHL) for much of said team's history.
+The Maple Leaf Gardens is perhaps Toronto's best-known former sporting venue, as it was the home of the Toronto Maple Leafs of the National Hockey League (NHL) for much of said team's history.
 The Gardens were later converted to a grocery and liquor store for the first two floors, respectively, as well as clothing on the second floor, and its upper floor, a smaller arena, the Mattamy Athletic Centre, for the TMU Bold hockey team of Toronto Metropolitan University, as well as for basketball matches in the 2015 Pan American Games.

 Other sports venues in Toronto include the Coca-Cola Coliseum (formerly the Ricoh Coliseum and was opened as the CNE Coliseum), Lamport Stadium, and the Sobeys Stadium (formerly Rexall Centre then Aviva Centre).

 The Golden Horseshoe (including Toronto) saw construction of new venues for the 2015 Pan American Games and the 2015 Parapan American Games, as well as renovations to existing venues.
-Permanent venues constructed for the Pan American Games include Toronto Pan Am Sports Centre and the York Lions Stadium at York University.
+Permanent venues constructed for the Pan American Games include Toronto Pan Am Sports Centre at the University of Toronto Scarborough and the York Lions Stadium at York University.